 Each name elevates the perceived value of the object, and signals it has a distinct place in your home.

-How IKEA names its products is ingenious.
-The naming system was created by Ingvar Kamprad, IKEA’s founder.
+IKEA’s naming system was created by Ingvar Kamprad, the company’s founder.
 Kamprad struggled with dyslexia, and he had trouble remembering the order of the numbers in item codes.
 So he swapped the numbers for names.
-This made it easier for him to remember each item, and as a result he made fewer mistakes when filling out forms.
+This made it easier for him to remember each item, and as a result, he made fewer mistakes when filling out forms.

 The naming system is brilliant in its simplicity and scalability.
 Each product is named after Swedish towns and villages, humans, and other applicable Swedish words.